-Looking into the Victorians and how they influenced our modern Christmas celebration that stopping at five was just not possible!
+Looking into the Victorians and how they influenced our modern Christmas celebration was so much fun that stopping at five was just not possible!
 So, here are five more interesting observations.

 - The first of our observations is that the singing of Christmas carols was revived and popularized during the Victorian era.
 Old words were paired with new melodies.
 The first collection was published in 1833.
 Certainly, O Tannenbaum was one of those as it was written in 1824.
 Many carols were yet to be written.
 O Come All Ye Faithful was written in 1843.
 Once in Royal David’s City was written in 1848.
 O Little Town of Bethlehem was written in 1851.
 Away in the Manger was written in 1883.